-The craft beer sector has absolutely exploded.
-I could probably make an argument that it’s actually peaking right now.
+In March 2017, The craft beer sector has absolutely exploded.
+I could probably make an argument that it’s peaking now.

 But the craft liquor market is just getting started.

-It’s heating up in a big way.
+It’s heated up in a big way.
 And it’s time to get in.

 Despite the craft beer craze, beer lost a portion of its share of U.S. alcohol revenue in 2015 to liquor for the sixth consecutive year and the 12th time in the past 15 years.